Last Mile Delivery Optimization

 Retail outlets will expand storage spaces

-We may see retail stores creating separate storage spaces near their physical stores for hyperlocal delivery and omnichannel options like BOPIS (Buy Online and Pick Up In Store).
+In order to keep product flows perennial, retail outlets will consider expanding their storage facilities.We may see retail stores creating separate storage spaces near their physical stores for hyperlocal delivery and omnichannel options like BOPIS (Buy Online and Pick Up In Store).

 Increase in the adoption of AI-based technologies

 This dynamic routing software enables businesses to assign hyperlocal orders based on driver proximity, service time constraints and capacity.
-By proactively assigning highly efficient routes, it helps them reduce empty miles driven, optimize the productivity of delivery professionals and eliminate idling time of vehicles.
+By proactively assigning highly efficient routes, it helps them reduce empty miles driven, optimize the productivity of delivery professionals and eliminate the idling time of vehicles.

 AI helps hyperlocal businesses with improved network planning, capacity planning and demand forecasting.
 Its insights help them rightsize the total number of vehicles needed for transport in a particular route and direct them to delivery locations where demand is expected.
 It cuts down operational costs and reduces complexity in the hyperlocal supply chain.

 The adoption of a logistics technology like dispatch software is increasing among businesses involved in hyperlocal deliveries.
 The hyperlocal delivery space is becoming more competitive as customers demand more convenience.
 With the help of these technologies, they are effectively mitigating the complexities and inefficiencies of hyperlocal deliveries that stop them from providing an extremely satisfying customer experience.